Published on the 10th January 2024

 - Contents Insurance

-Contents insurance covers your personal belongings, from your precious vinyl records to your sofa, chairs, and carpets.
+Does home insurance cover my personal belongings?
+Yes, contents insurance covers from your precious vinyl records to your sofa, chairs, and carpets.
 Most standard policies will even include mobile phone protection and protection against events such as fire, accidents, and theft.
 The amount you need to insure your contents for should be akin to the value of all possessions belonging to your household.

 If you insure for an inaccurate figure, you’ll either pay too much for your policy or have insufficient cover.
 Also worth noting is that some premium items – such as artwork and jewellery – may require an additional premium.
 And don’t forget to contact your insurance and update your policy limits whenever you purchase any new items.
 A survey showed that about 54% of the respondents have never updated their sums insured, meaning their contents may not be fully covered.